-Routine Maintenance is the proactive scheduled work performed by circuit/maintenance map.
-In general, all brush is removed, while logs are cut into manageable-sized pieces and left on the property for the customer.
+Routine Maintenance is proactive, scheduled work performed on a circuit/maintenance map basis.
+In general, all debris is removed, while logs are cut into manageable-sized pieces and left on the property for the customer.

 3.2.2 External and Safety Zone Requests